 If a dispute arises, other factors may be taken into account by the court.
-The nature of the relationship will be examined on the basis of the contractual provisions and the individual's actual working conditions.
-Therefore, in practice, there is a risk that the relationship between an individual contractor and a client may be reclassified by the court as employment in connection with either tax disputes or the applicability of certain rights and protections for employees under the Labour Code.
+In practice, there is a significant risk that the relationship between an individual contractor and a client may be reclassified by the court as employment in connection with either tax disputes or the applicability of certain rights and protections for employees under the Labour Code.
 Court proceedings may also be initiated by an individual working under a civil law contract.
+Recently, the Labour Code has been supplemented by new article 19.1, which provides that all uncertainties regarding the nature of an agreement are to be interpreted in favour of employment relations.